RNA-FRETools/MASH-FRET/docs/video-processing/functionalities/set-project-options.md

 # Set project options
 {: .no_toc }

-Project options are specific to each project and include channel-laser correlations, FRET and stoichiometry calculations, but also labels and colors used to present data.
+Project options are specific to each project and include emitter-laser relations, FRET and stoichiometry calculations, but also labels and colors used to present data.

 They are initially set in module Video processing (see [Project options](../panels/panel-experiment-settings#project-options) for more information) and can be edited in module Trace processing (see